 your arrival at the Law School.
 Also, see the University Registrar’s Demos & Tutorials webpage to

-learn how to enroll in your courses and other helpful guides.
+learn how to enroll in your courses and for other helpful guides.

-In the Spring Semester of the first year, full-time students take the following four courses (totaling 13 credits):
+In the Spring Semester of the first year, full-time students take the following three courses (totaling 11 credits):

 - Property (4 credits)